January 2, 2006 (From 2002; Updated Oct 2007, 2014)

 Anyway, for what it’s worth, I thought I would convey this bit of past personal experience, for it remains one of the vivid memories of my stay in Yell.
 This is no hoax or “urban legend” as they say here. ...
 I later graduated from Aberdeen University and became an assistant pastor at [a church in Aberdeen] for a year before returning to the States.

 Post Postscript: Shetland Forum

 After posting the above comment, I searched again on Windhouse and realized I'd been referenced off a Shetlander foum discussion of ghost stories.
+[Note in 2014: The original link doesn't work, this is a new link to the "current" 2008 thread, which doesn't have these exact stories in it.
+Sigh.]
 Several mentions of Windhouse stories surfaced in the thread: